 The physicians associated with cerebral palsy research have presented at the following national and international orthopedic conferences within the past 5 years:

-The cerebral palsy pediatric orthopedic research program at Nemours/Alfred I. duPont Hospital for Children is currently involved in numerous projects related to patient care.
+The cerebral palsy pediatric orthopedic research program at Nemours Children’s Hospital, Delaware is currently involved in numerous projects related to patient care.
 These studies are both retrospective (looking at patient experiences from the past) and prospective (asking for permission to collect data as it happens during standard care).
 Since the 1990s, we’ve been at the forefront of researching when to treat cerebral palsy conservatively and when to recommend surgical treatment.

 We’re presently building a neuromuscular database using new tablet technology to collect patient clinical and outcomes data.
 The goal is to better understand the natural history of the disease.
 The database works with our comprehensive electronic medical records system so that we have an understanding of each patient’s overall medical condition.
 When finished, the database will allow our clinicians to more easily see changes over time related to patient diagnoses, and to provide evidence-based treatment decisions.

 A significant amount of cerebral palsy pediatric orthopedic research is completed in Gait Analysis Laboratory, which averages about 600 patients per year.
-The medical director of the lab since 1993, Freeman Miller, MD, works with a clinical and research team composed of other physicians, physical therapists, engineers and biomechanists.
-Biomechanists are engineers specially trained to apply the laws of mechanics and physics to the human body.
-They run the hardware and software necessary for data collection, process the data to generate graphics for the final report, and maintain the wide array of technical equipment in the lab.
+A team of biomechanists, engineers specially trained to apply the laws of mechanics and physics to the human body, run the hardware and software necessary for data collection, process the data to generate graphics for the final report, and maintain the wide array of technical equipment in the lab.

-In all, the program has published 42 papers on cerebral palsy in just the past 7 years.
+In all, the program has published 42 papers on cerebral palsy in just the past seven years.

-The Nemours/Alfred I. duPont Hospital for Children skeletal dysplasia program is currently involved in numerous research projects related to patient care.
+The Nemours Children’s Hospital, Delaware skeletal dysplasia program is currently involved in numerous research projects related to patient care.
 These studies are both retrospective (looking at patient experiences from the past) and prospective (asking for permission to collect data as it happens during standard care).

 Our pediatric orthopedic physicians and pediatric orthopedic research team members collaborate with other physicians (nationally and internationally) to study how different treatments affect patients.
 We also conduct comprehensive research in the Gait Analysis Laboratory.